K-Syder/ulims-json-schemas/sroot/zdemo/readme.md

 * Whilst in project root: docker/podman build -t jsonschematools .

 If container build completes all schemas passed all tests.

+#### Schema check within github workflows

+All local checks should pass before being committed or pushed to remote.
+However, github actions are used to confirm pushes or pull requests pass the checks.

 ### Pattern 9: schema group showing change over time